Olympica

 Olympica, subtitled "The U.N.
 Raid on Mars, 2206 A.D.", is a science fiction microgame published by Metagaming Concepts in 1978.

 Description

 Olympica is a two-player combat-oriented game set on Mars in 2206.
-Martian colonists are threatened by a thought-control machine hidden within Nix Olympica called the "Web Mind Generator" that turns all under its influence into dedicated servants of the "Web".
+Martian colonists are threatened by a thought-control machine hidden within Nix Olympica called the "Web Mind Generator" that forces anyone under its influence to serve the "Web".
 One player takes the role of UN forces that will try to destroy the Web generator situated in the Martian crater Olympica, while the other player controls the machine's defenses.
 The U.N. forces have light and heavy infantry, laser tanks, a laser drill and rocket-powered lifters.
 The defender uses light but fast infantry, redoubts and a tunnel system.